auth0/auth0-deploy-cli/README.md

 # WARNING
 This tool can be destructive to your Auth0 tenant.
 Please ensure you have read the documentation and tested the tool on a development tenant before using in production.

+# What's new in version 2
+The `auth0-deploy-cli` tool was refactored bringing the following updates.

+- Added YAML support
+- Added support for export (deprecation of separate auth0 dump tool)
+- Delete support - The tool will, if configured via `AUTH0_ALLOW_DELETE`, delete objects if does not exist within the deploy configuration.
+- Support for additional Auth0 objects
+  - Connections including Social, Enterprise and Passwordless configurations.
+  - Improved support for database connections and associated configuration.
+  - Email Templates
+  - Email Provider
+  - Client Grants
+  - Rule Configs
+  - Better support for pages
+  - Tenant level settings
+- Added support to be called programmatically
+- Improved logging
+- To simplify the tool the slack hook was removed.
+You can invoke the tool programmatically to support calling your own hooks
+- Support referencing clients by their name vs client_id ()automatic mapping during export/import)
+- Simplified to support future Auth0 object types

-# UPGRADING FROM v1 to v2
+### UPGRADING FROM v1 to v2
-The `auth0-deploy-cli` was completly rewritten from version 1 to version 2 which means it is not backwards compatible.
+The `auth0-deploy-cli` was completely rewritten from version 1 to version 2 which means it is not backwards compatible.
 Please consider the following when upgrading:

 - The directory structure and format has changed to allow for additional object types.
 - The command line parameters have changed to allow for additional options such as export.

-## Install
+# Install

 ### General Install